u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 This project begins with scraping Reddit data, therefore the first step is to figure out how to scrape the raw data, then arrange it in a tabular data frame, and export it to a csv file for further processing by other colleagues.

-The first step is to scrape data by Reddit's API using the PRAW library, with the following basic codes:
+The first step is to scrape data by Reddit's API using the PRAW library, with the following basic code:

 ```python
 import praw